gravyhtx/shopify_product-tear-sheet/README.md

 # Shopify Tear-Sheet
-Add a button on your Product pages that prints a simple Tear Sheet.
+Add a button on your Product pages that prints a simple Tear Sheet using Shopify Liquid templating language.

 <h3>TABLE OF CONTENTS</h3>